abacef/Nutricities/README.md

 We used the Zomato API free trial to get seemingly endless amounts of information about restaurants in a specific city.
-We used the type of restaurant to rank a sampeling of 30 random restaurants from the city.
+We used the type of restaurant to rank a sampling of 30 random restaurants from the city.
 In the future we will implement a better ranking system for health.